star-whale/starwhale/docs/docs/tutorials/cifar10.md

             yield bytes(labels_list[last_idx:idx])
 ```

-You need to extend the abstract class `BuildExecutor` so that your dataset could be used by starwhale.
+You need to extend the abstract class `BuildExecutor`, so Starwhale can use it.
 The `path` argument is a file that matches `data_filter` or `label_filter` in `${code_base}/example/cifar10/dataset.yaml`.
-You could see the filters in this example both are `test_batch`
+The filters used in this example are  `test_batch`.

 ## Implement the inference method and evaluation metrics computing method

-The inference method is called `ppl` and the evaluation metrics computing method is called `cmp`.
+The inference method is called `ppl,` and the evaluation metrics computing method is called `cmp`.
-Here is the code snap from `ppl.py` where both methods are implemented.
-You need to extend the abstract class `PipelineHandler` so that you could receive the byte arrays you just transformed in last step.
+Here is the code snap from `ppl.py`, which implements both methods.
+You need to extend the abstract class `PipelineHandler` so you can receive the byte arrays, which you transformed in the last step.

 ```python
 class CIFAR10Inference(PipelineHandler):